On the dimension of the $p$-Bergman spaces: Infinite Dimensionality of p -Bergman Spaces

-for all $J > N$.
-Fixing $K_J = \overline{B(0,R)}$ with $R>0$ large enough for all $J$, the first hypothesis in condition (\ref{eq:generalJucha}) is satisfied.
 And as upper semicontinuous functions are bounded above on compact sets, $v_J$ can be some large constant to satisfy the second hypothesis. \end{proof} Note that, earlier we have shown the infinite dimensionality of $D_{\phi}(G)$ with strictly plurisubharmonic $\phi$ in theroem \ref{th:point-sep}.
 This can be alternatively listed as a consequence of condition (\ref{eq:generalJucha}).